google/crunchy/README.md

 CrunchyCrypt is an open-source collection of cryptography APIs, safe and easy-to-use wrappings of lower-level crypto libraries such as boringssl.
-Although CrunchyCrypt is intended to primarily be a currated collection of modern cryptography, CrunchyCrypt is designed to be extendable to both bleeding-edge and legacy cryptography.
+Although CrunchyCrypt is intended to primarily be a curated collection of modern cryptography, CrunchyCrypt is designed to be extendable to both bleeding-edge and legacy cryptography.